Wondering what to look for when on the keto diet?

 If you’re new to keto, chances are you’re going through a major change in diet.

-As with any new diet, you may experience digestive issues in the beginning, namely, constipation and diarrhea.
+As with any new diet, you may experience digestive issues at the beginning, namely, constipation and diarrhea.

 You should also be mindful of eating a healthy, balanced diet so your body still gets the proper nutrients it needs.